AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine-talk.md

 We use traits to define common components, e.g. _Gradient Descent Solvers_.

-These components can be swapping in and out of models.
+These components can be swapped in and out of models.

 New models can easily make use of these common components.